2025 World Matchplay: Semi-finals

 Littler got off to a slow start in his match against Rock, with the Northern Irishman going 5–0 ahead to open the second semi-final.
 In the eighth leg, Littler and Rock both hit back-to-back 180s, leaving them both on 141 for a nine-dart finish.
 Throwing first, Littler took out the 141 checkout on double 15 to complete the nine-darter, denying Rock the chance to attempt the same feat.
 It was the tenth nine-dart finish in the event's history.
 Commentator Wayne Mardle referred to the leg, which featured 15 'perfect darts', as "the second-best leg you will ever see in your life", hearkening back to the nine-dart finish achieved by Michael Smith in the 2023 World Championship final which he hit after Michael van Gerwen missed double 12 for his own.
 From 9–6 behind, Littler staged a comeback by winning the next five legs to take an 11–9 lead.
-Rock landed checkouts of 170 and 120 as he tightened the gap to 14–12 but was unable to catch Littler, who went on to win 17–14.
+Rock landed checkouts of 170 and 120 as he closed the gap to 14–12 but was unable to catch Littler, who went on to win 17–14.
 A combined 29 scores of 180 – 15 from Littler and 14 from Rock – set a new record for the most maximums hit in a World Matchplay match.
 Littler called the match an "incredible game" and believed that the nine-darter in the eighth leg "sparked [him] into life".
 Discussing the final against Wade, he commented: "I've won many majors, but this is the big one now."

 Final

 James Wade (pictured in 2022) contested his seventh World Matchplay final.

 The final (best of 35 legs) between compatriots James Wade and Luke Littler was played on 27 July.
 It was a repeat of the 2025 UK Open final, where Littler defeated Wade 11–2.
 Wade was featuring in his seventh World Matchplay final, having won the event in 2007 and finishing as runner-up in 2006, 2008, 2011, 2012 and 2015.
-18-year-old Littler, who was appearing in his first final, was born six months after Wade reached his first final at the 2006 event, and was only six months old when Wade won the event in 2007.
+His 18-year-old opponent Littler, who was appearing in his first final, was born six months after Wade reached his first final at the 2006 event, and was only six months old when Wade won the event in 2007.
 Littler was aiming to complete the so-called PDC Triple Crown, referring to winning the World Championship, World Matchplay and Premier League – a feat that had only been achieved by Phil Taylor, Michael van Gerwen, Gary Anderson and Luke Humphries.
 Wade was seeking his first televised ranking title since winning the 2021 UK Open.